io10-0x/allauditnotesandreports/zarosauditnotes.md

 # 8 CUSTOM DATA TYPES IN SOLIDITY

 Auditing zaros was the first time I came across custome data types ans how they are configured.
 When looking at the vaultrouterbranch contract, i saw a DepositContext struct containing a UD60x18 data type I had never seen before so I decided to look into it.
-I made all relevant notes in the valuetype.sol file related to ud60x18 data type to explain in detail how custom types work and what ud60x18 intends to acheive.
+I made all relevant notes in the valuetype.sol file related to ud60x18 data type to explain in detail how custom types work and what ud60x18 intends to achieve.
 See the contents of the file below.
 All the comments I made were to explain what was going on and you will learn loads from this.
 I do intend to go deeper in the files to explore more if i get some time but from the comments, you should get a good understanding of whats going on:
  ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity >=0.8.19;